raspberrypilearning/3D-scene/en/step_3.md

 ## Choose your theme

 Now it's time to work on your own project.
-You may be bursting with ideas already, or you may need to take a few minutes to decide on a theme you want to work with.

 --- task ---